Data Replication in Distributed Systems: The Best Guide 101

-Data Availability is a crucial component in Distributed Systems, and it can be addressed by Data Replication.
+Data Availability is a crucial component in Distributed Systems, and Data Replication can address it.
 The replicas can be spread globally and brought closer to the end customers, thereby decreasing latency and increasing customer satisfaction.
-Not only this, read queries can be served more quickly and Distributed Systems become more fault-tolerant.
+Not only this, read queries can be served more quickly, and Distributed Systems become more fault-tolerant.
 If one of the system’s components fails to answer, the request is sent to another machine to get the right response back.

-Furthermore, in this guide, you will discover the need for Data Replication in Distributed Systems, explore the different types of Data Replication and unravel the various benefits offered by Data Replication in Distributed Systems.
+In this guide, you will also discover the need for Data Replication in Distributed Systems, explore the different types of Data Replication, and unravel the various benefits offered by Data Replication in Distributed Systems.
 So, let’s dive deeper into the world of Distributed Systems and various Data Transaction & Replication techniques.

 Table of Contents

 - What are Data Transactions in Distributed Systems?

 - What is Data Replication in Distributed Systems?